M97Chahboun/rocket_timer/README.md

 # Rocket Timer

-A timer class that can be used to implement a countdown or a normal timer.
-It supports starting, pausing, stopping, resetting, and switching between countdown and normal modes.
+The rocket_timer package provides a RocketTimer class for implementing countdown or normal timers in Flutter applications, as well as a RocketTimerBuilder widget for building widgets that respond to changes in a RocketTimer object.
+It supports starting, pausing, stopping, resetting, and switching between countdown and normal modes, and is easy to use and customize.

 ## Usage